The Power of the Primary Voice

 Read more (and see more photos) here.

-To celebrate, here is advice from Jenny Core, previously of Devon Primary Languages, on exploiting the story 'Bon Appétit!
-Monsieur Lapin by Claude Boujon' demonstrating the links between Literacy and MFL.
+For the Year of the Rabbit Jenny Core, previously of Devon Primary Languages, shared advice on exploiting the story 'Bon Appétit!
+Monsieur Lapin' by Claude Boujon' demonstrating the links between Literacy and MFL.

 Listening, enjoying and involving the learner (from text to sentence to word).